anusha43/Hello-world/README.md

 # Hello-world
 first repository
-Hai..This is anusha..I like java very much.
+Hai..This is anusha..I like java.
+Hai.. java is platform independent.